MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutSuggestionsOpportunities.md

 > [!NOTE]
 > Keywords can only be added to Search campaigns.
 It's not possible to add keywords to other campaign types.

-- Keyword suggestions are words and phrases that might be relevant to your campaigns based on the keywords and ads that you’re already using in each ad group.
+- Keyword suggestions are words and phrases that might be relevant to your campaigns based on the keywords and ads that youâ€™re already using in each ad group.
 Adding these keywords can help boost impressions and clicks, improve ad position, and increase click-through rate (CTR).
 - If Microsoft Advertising has keyword suggestions for you, you'll see a message at the top of the Campaigns page.

   Selecting the message link takes you to the Recommendations tab.